syncfusion-content/javascript-docs/js/Menu/Integration.md

 ![](/js/Menu/Integration_images/Integration_img1.png)

-##Knockout binding
+##KnockoutJS binding

 **KnockoutJS** is a MVVM library that allows the separation of concerns. **Essential JavaScript** provides full support for KnockoutJS.
-The Knockout support is achieved by an integration JS library file.
-Add the following code for knockout binding **Menu** rendering.
+The KnockoutJS support is achieved by an integration JS library file.
+Add the following code for KnockoutJS binding **Menu** rendering.

 * When you use KO with your applications, you can get the following benefits.
 * You can connect **UI** elements with data model anytime.